timmo001/home-panel/docs/docs/configui.md

 Enter the Config UI and click and hold a page.
 You can then edit the page's name and icon.
 You can also delete the page here.

-## Editing themes

-Head to the configuration section where you can set and create new themes.

 ## Adding a card